-- 1. Assists the Corporate Governance Committee in ensuring compliance with regulatory and best practice requirements in corporate governance; - 2.
-Performs oversight function of the Corporate Governance Committee of parent bank to all subsidiaries and affiliates; - 3.
-Ensures that the meetings of the Corporate Governance Committee are held in accordance with the Terms of Reference; - 4.
-Oversees the preparation of the agenda of the CG Committee meeting in coordination with the Office of the Corporate Secretary;
+2. Assists the Corporate Governance Committee in ensuring compliance with regulatory and best practice requirements in corporate governance;

-- 5. Keeps the CG Committee fully informed of any new regulatory developments and best practices in corporate governance; and - 6.
+- 3. Performs oversight function of the Corporate Governance Committee of parent bank to all subsidiaries and affiliates: - 4.
+Ensures that the meetings of the Corporate Governance Committee are held in accordance with the Terms of Reference; - 5.
+Oversees the preparation of the agenda of the CG Committee meeting in coordination with the Office of the Corporate Secretary; - 6.
+Keeps the CG committee fully informed of any new regulatory developments and best practices in corporate governance; and - 7.
 Recommends the trainings and seminars for the continuing education of the Board of Directors.

 b.
-As adviser to the Corporate Governance Committee of BDOLF, BDO Private Bank, and other subsidiaries
+As adviser to the Corporate Governance Committee of BDOLF, BDO Private Bank and other subsidiaries

-- 1. Oversees the corporate governance activities of BDOLF/BDO Private Bank and other subsidiaries, through their respective Compliance Officers and/or Corporate Governance Officers, to ensure compliance with regulations and alignment with the Bank's corporate governance policies and practices; - 2.
-Provides guidance and assistance to their respective Corporate Governance Committees, through their respective Compliance Officers and/or Corporate Governance Officers, in complying with new regulations and mandates, and reportorial submissions to regulatory and rating bodies, and in replying to findings/observations noted during examinations; and - 3.
-Serves as a resource person in updating their respective Corporate Governance Committees, when so requested, of new regulations, trends in good corporate governance, and best practices that could be implemented.
+- 1. Oversees the corporate governance activities of BDOLF/BDO Private Bank and other subsidiaries to ensure compliance with regulations and alignment with the Bank's corporate governance policies and practices; - 2.
+Provides guidance and assistance to the Committee in complying with new regulations and mandates, replying to deficiencies noted during examinations, and submissions required yearly to regulatory and rating bodies; and - 3.
+Serves as a resource person in updating the Committee of new regulations, trends in good corporate governance and best practices that could be implemented.